 There’s a reason that people say that roller skating is loved by all ages — it’s because all ages can learn it.

-Provided your child is able to maintain their balance when walking, e.g. at preschool age, then they shouldn’t have any problem in learning to roller skate.
+Provided your child is able to maintain balance when walking, e.g. at preschool age, then they shouldn’t have any problem in learning to roller skate.
 In fact, given how fast their brains are developing, learning when they’re young is the ideal time to do it.

 Furthermore, roller skating is a skill that can be transferred to other activities, such as ice skating, thus making learning additional activities easier in the long run.